comp-lin-alg/comp-lin-alg-course/doc/source/L0_setup.rst

 ``test`` folder and employ the `pytest <http://pytest.org/>`_ testing framework.
 You run the tests with::

-   pytest test_script.py
+   python -m pytest test_script.py

-from the bash Terminal, replacing ``test_script.py`` with the appropriate test file name.
+from the bash Terminal, replacing ``test_script.py`` with the appropriate test file name (remember to activate the venv first).
 The ``-x`` option to ``pytest`` will cause the test to stop at the first failure it finds, which is often the best place to start fixing a problem.
 For those familiar with debuggers, the ``--pdb`` option will drop you into the Python debugger at the first error.

 You can also run all the tests by running ``pytest`` on the tests folder.
 This works particularly well with the -x option, resulting